 1. Markets remained volatile this week as the world continued to ponder the possibility of a global trade wars, triggered by the U.S. President Trump continued to shake up the staff in his administration, which also added to the air of global uncertainty.
 The White House appears to be showing signs of further chaos in the weeks to come as rumors of further staff changes are flying through the media.

-2. The seasonally adjusted number of Americans filing initial claims for state unemployment jumped by 7,000 claims to a new level of 230,000 for the week ending February 10.
-The previous week’s level was revised higher by 2,000 claims.
-The four-week moving average of claims increased by 3,500 to a new level of 228,500 from the previous week’s revised average.
-The previous week’s 4-week moving average of claims was revised higher by 500.
-Claims taking procedures in both the Virgin Islands and Puerto Rico have still not returned to 2017 pre-hurricane norms.
-Unemployment data should be expected to remain volatile through the end of February, and will likely be subject to further revisions.
+2. The seasonally adjusted number of Americans filing initial claims for state unemployment dropped by 4,000 claims to a new level of 226,000 for the week ending March 10.
+The previous week’s level was revised lower by 1,000 claims.
+The four-week moving average of claims decreased by 750 to a new level of 221,500 from the previous week’s revised average.
+The previous weeks’ average was revised lower by 250.
+Claims taking procedures in both the Virgin Islands and Puerto Rico have still not returned to their 2017 pre-hurricane norms.

 Remember that precious metals should always be viewed as a long-term investment and that the key to profitability through the ownership of physical precious metals is to actually acquire and own the physical products and to hold them for the long term.
 Always remember that you should never overextend your ability to maintain ownership of your precious metals over the long term.

 Friday to Friday Close (New York Closing Prices)

 |Silver||$16.63||$16.29||(0.34) – 2.04%|

 |Dow Jones||25335.74||24946.51||(389.23) – 1.54%|